Dealjoy/dealjoy_smart_contract/README.md

 * The *Pausable* contract is owned by its creator.
 The creator is the only one with access to pause / unpause the crowdsale
 	* Implemented with contract *Ownable* which is inherited by *Pausable*

+### Functionality for tokens

+The token is an ERC20 compliant ( https://theethereum.wiki/w/index.php/ERC20_Token_Standard ) token with the default details added (name, ticker, decimals).
+The token contains no functionality and only represents an asset.

 ## Implementation notes
 This crowdsale does not handle tokens.
 This crowdsale is only used to gather Ether investments from whitelisted investors.
 Further backend processing is used to afterwards deliver the actual tokens.